ariharasudhanm/Analyzing-Go-games-using-XAI/README.md

-### How do Professional go game players and AI plays the Go game?
+### How do Professional Go game players and AI plays the Go game?
 ### Any special strategies used by AlphaGo?